Congratulations on creating and naming your narrative! Next you need to upload your video and audio based assets to the eevo system.

 - 3D Format: Top/Bottom

-- Delivery format: Intermediary format or H264 requesting a very minimal amount of compression or dictating specific high quality settings.
+- Delivery format: Intermediary format or H264 or H265 requesting a very minimal amount of compression or dictating specific high quality settings.

 At the moment, eevo's system can only handle uploads of files up to 5 GBs.
 Please keep this in mind when uploading assets.
 If you wish to upload a file over 5 GB, contact us at email@example.com, or in the help area of the website, and we can provide a method for getting your content online.